-The Company operates and manages its business as one reportable and operating segment, which is the business of developing clinical product candidates for the treatment of cancer patients.
+The Company operates and manages its business as one reportable and operating segment, which is the business of developing covalent small molecule drugs to treat patients with genetically defined cancers and metabolic diseases.
 The Company's chief executive officer, who is the chief operating decision maker, reviews financial information on an aggregate basis for allocating resources and evaluating financial performance.
 All long-lived assets are maintained in, and all losses are attributable to, the United States.